vatsan1993/java-full-stack-learnings/java projects/notes.md

 <code>
 	//SpringWebMvcConfig
 	package com.example.swmd;
 import org.springframework.context.annotation.Bean;
 import org.springframework.context.annotation.ComponentScan;
 import org.springframework.context.annotation.Configuration;
 import org.springframework.web.servlet.config.annotation.EnableWebMvc;
 import org.springframework.web.servlet.view.InternalResourceViewResolver;
 @Configuration
-	@ComponentScan("com.example.swmd")
+@ComponentScan("com.example")
 @EnableWebMvc
 //public class SpringWebMvcDemoConfig implements WebMvcConfigurationSupport {
 // we dont need to perform the implementation as we have the @EnableMcv public class SpringWebMvcDemoConfig  {
 	// SimleUrlHandlerMapping is used by default. we just need to configure the viewResolver
 	// We will use InternalReourceViewResover.
 	// As its not a bean that we are creating, we need to set it here
 	@Bean
 	public InternalResourceViewResolver viewResolver() {
 		InternalResourceViewResolver viewResolver = new InternalResourceViewResolver();
 		//setting prefix and suffix
 		viewResolver.setPrefix("/views/");
 		viewResolver.setSuffix(".jsp");
 		// setting priority - if there are multiple resolvers viewResolver.setOrder(1);
 		return viewResolver;
 	}
 }

 </code>

 Step 3: Creating a controller